LennartFr/blockchain-meetup-2018/README.md

 6-30-8:30pm: Talks and demos: <p>
              Lennart: The Blockchain Building Blocks:  your first app, how do you deploy it.
-                      Overview of the latest programming resources.<p>
+                      Overview of the latest programming resources.<br>
              Raheel: Writing Blockchain apps.
 An experience report.
 How to plan your app, how to write it, how to deploy it.

 8:30-9:00pm : Wrap up & Networking